stanley-gu/standardsCh/chapter.md

 - <http://www.gepasi.org/> [@Gepasi:1993]

 #### iBioSim
-Tool for the design and analysis of synthetic genetic circuits, including a project management system, graphical user interface, and stochastic simulator.
+Tool for the design and analysis of genetic circuits, with applications to both systems and synthetic biology.
+Models can be constructed manually or imported from various databases and then analyzed with a variety of ODE and stochastic simulators.

 - Open source; Linux, Mac OS, Microsoft Windows
 - (<http://www.async.ece.utah.edu/iBioSim/>) [@myers2009ibiosim]

 #### JigCell
-JigCell is a set of computational tools with user-friendly interfaces developed for studying complex biochemical regulatory systems in general and the cell cycle control system in particular.
-For example, The JigCell Model Builder (JCMB) aides the modeler in defining a system to be modeled using SBML with a novel spreadsheet interface, allowing a large amount of data to be displayed in an organized manner.
-The JigCell Run Manager (JCRM) allows a user to specify a set of specifications for simulation runs using a spreadsheet interface.
-JigCell Aggregation Connector has been designed to define models in terms of components, for the purpose of being combined in a larger model.
-JigCell also aims in parameter estimation.
-A parameter estimator (PET, Parameter Estimation Toolkit) takes a biological model, experimental data, and the relationship between the model and data.
-Using this information the parameter estimator uses numerical tools to vary the parameters to the model looking for the parameters that best fit the experimental data.
+A suite of computational tools with graphical user interfaces that includes model building, simulation, and parameter estimation.
+A unique feature of JigCell is its display of data and simulation experiments in a spreadsheet format and run in batch mode.

 - Closed source; Linux, Mac OS, Microsoft Windows
 - <http://jigcell.cs.vt.edu/> [@vass2004jigcell, @vass2006jigcell]

 #### ProMot
-The process modeling tool ProMoT is a software for the set-up and manipulation of models of complex technical or biological systems.
-Key features are the support of modular models, modeling libraries for different application areas, efficient and robust numerical algorithms, a own modeling language MDL and advanced graphical support.
-Dynamic models can contain DAE and discrete events for simulation in DIVA, Diana or MATLAB.
-Logical (Boolean) models are exported to CellNetAnalyzer.
+Short for "process modeling tool", this is a software package for simulating and manipulating models.
+Some key features are its support of modular models, modeling libraries, its own modeling language MDL, and graphical capabilities.

 - Open source; Linux, Microsoft Windows
 - <http://www.mpi-magdeburg.mpg.de/projects/promot> [@mirschel2009promot]

 #### SBSI
-SBSI provides high performance fitting of model parameters to experimental data, with especial focus on models with oscillatory components.
-Additionally SBSI provides a modelling environment for the Bio-PEPA and Kappa languages, as well as standard model editing and simulation capabilities
+Provides fitting of model parameters to experimental data, especially on models with oscillatory components, as well as standard model editing and simulation capabilities.

 - Open source; Linux, Mac OS, Microsoft Windows
 - <http://www.sbsi.ed.ac.uk/> [@adams2013sbsi]